 The little things really do add up to big things.
 Your loved one may be experiencing a very dark day, and your small gestures can be the light they need to make them feel better.

 The more knowledgeable you are about depression, the better you will be able to help and support your loved one.
-One of the first things you can learn from depression therapy in Walnut Creek is that all feelings that come from depression are valid and deserving of understanding.
+One of the first things you can learn from depression therapy is that all feelings that come from depression are valid and deserving of understanding.
 If your loved one were to be diagnosed with leukemia or Alzheimer’s disease, you would want to know everything you can about the disease to help them recover.
 Learning about depression is just as important and life-saving for your loved one in times of great need.

 Seek Help if They Ask for It